JordanNaei/eatWhere/README.md

 > OpenWeatherAPI
 > Pixabay API
 ## API Technical Implementation Note
-Please be mindful that one of the limitation we faced with ZipCodeAPI is that the API Key changes on a daily basis, if you are testing please you can visit https://www.zipcodeapi.com/API and put in the Key provided there into the js file and you should be all set.
+> Please be mindful that one of the limitation we faced with ZipCodeAPI is that the API Key changes on a daily basis, if you are testing please you can visit https://www.zipcodeapi.com/API and put in the Key provided there into the js file and you should be all set.
+> zipCode API had issues with the Cross-Origin, which forced us to add the CORS extension to google chrome, so please use chrome and add this extension for the testing purposes.

 ## CSS Framework Used:
 Bulma